Historic surroundings

 Photo:

-Continue along the Tista River and follow the signs to Rød Herregård.
+Continue along the Tista River and follow the signs to Rød Herregård

 Rød Herregård is one of Norway’s best-preserved manor houses, and during the summer season, parts of the estate are open to the public.
 You can join a guided tour and experience the magnificent surroundings, including an impressive garden that is worth a visit on its own.